Gunsberg explains Masked Singer shutdown - Shepparton News

 Gunsberg revealed the Network Ten show, in which masked celebrities compete against each other in a singing competition, was two hours away from recording its grand finale.

-"We are ready to go and ... this young person put their hand up and said, 'Hang on, guys, I'm not feeling so great, I should probably let you know this'," he told The Project on Sunday night.
+"We are ready to go and ... this young person put their hand up and said, 'Hang on, guys, I'm not feeling so great, I should probably let you know this'," he told The Project on Sunday.

 "They were brave enough to pull the emergency brake on this freight train.